witfoo/krapht/docs/ai_integration.md

 ## Summary

-KraphT’s design—modular, event-driven, and structurally explicit—is well-suited for integration with coding LLMs or AI agents.
+KraphT’s design — modular, event-driven, and structurally explicit — is well-suited for integration with coding LLMs or AI agents.
 These integrations can occur through:

 - Rule generation or refinement
 - Triple augmentation or suggestion